|Nutrition Facts (per serving)|

 This easy Spanish "tapa" can double as a first course or side dish.
 Roasted red peppers are marinated in Spanish extra-virgin olive oil, vinegar, and fresh minced garlic.
 Enjoy the peppers on a slice of rustic bread, or as a side dish.
 Served cold, it makes a great dish for warm summer days.
 Covered, these peppers keep well in the refrigerator for up to a week.

-- Use a dinner-size plate or platter with a lip, so that they oil and vinegar do not spill over the side.
+Use a dinner-sized plate or platter with a lip so that the oil and vinegar do not spill over the side.

-- If using piquillo peppers: Since these are small peppers (about 3-3.5 inches long), they are already the right size for individual servings.
-So, drain whole piquillo peppers and arrange them around the plate or platter.
+If using piquillo peppers: Since these are small peppers (about 3 inches long), they are already the right size for individual servings.
+Drain whole piquillo peppers and arrange them around the plate or platter.